tytydraco/yessleep/out/Theres_something_very_wrong_about_the_woman_under_the_bridge.md

 Gun in his hand.

-If she hadn’t warned me...

-I would've been dead.
+If she hadn’t warned me, I would've been dead.

 As I looked into his eyes, the realization dawned on me.
 This was him - the one using her, making her sit there, day after day, pulling people in.
 When she looked at me like that, she hadn’t been begging.
 She’d been trying to warn me... and he must've found out about the note.

 I felt sick.
 Rage flooded in so fast it drowned everything else.